SiliconLabs/wisun-br-linux/README.md

 # Bugs and Limitations

+## I See "congestion detected: frame spent X sec in RCP" Warnings

+`wsbrd` generates warnings when frames spend an unusually long time in the RCP.
+These warnings appear in the logs as:

+    congestion detected: frame spent 5 sec in RCP

+**This may not be critical and is most likely indicative of a busy radio environment.**

+These delays typically occur due to radio congestion in busy networks.
+When many devices are transmitting simultaneously and hear each other, the RCP may need to retransmit frames multiple times due to interference or channel conflicts before successful transmission.
+This increases the time frames spend in the RCP and can trigger the warning.
+This is an expected behavior in dense Wi-SUN deployments.

+If you experience frequent warnings or performance issues, this may indicate excessive application traffic or misconfigured network parameters relative to your network topology.
+Please verify that the `size` parameter in `wsbrd.conf` and the connection parameters on the FFN/LFN side are appropriately configured to match your network environment.

 ## Should I Use CPC or Plain UART?

 CPC protocol relies on an external service (CPCd).
 Therefore, plain UART allows